Hillary Clinton Rips 'Bankrupt' DNC Data Operation

 Re: (Score:2)

 Here, let me tell you why you lost...
-(Score:3, Interesting)
+(Score:4, Interesting)

 Dear Hillary,